GuideJanuary 14, 2026 · Updated April 14, 20267 min read

 How to Import CSV into MongoDB: 5 Practical Methods

-Five reliable ways to load CSVs into MongoDB—from mongoimport and Compass to pipelines and custom scripts—plus when to choose each.
+Five reliable ways to load CSV files into MongoDB, from mongoimport CLI and Compass UI to Atlas imports, Python scripts, and automated pipelines.
+Includes when to choose each method.

 Igor Nikolic